lzhhzl/PS-HuneX_Tools-CN/Specifications/hed_format.md

 Single .mrg file's Entry offset and Entry size, see the Real offset and the Real size described in ``mzp_format.md``.

 > For split .mrg file, it has no magic and entries num in head-part.
-> The entry desc-block store in .hed file with same basename.
+> The entry description block store in .hed file with same mrg basename.

 	2 bytes - offset, low Word
 	2 bytes - offset, high Word